Recent headlines are shocking and horrifying parents—young adults are getting sucked into the

 disadvantages.
 For example, high school friends can use mySpace to keep in touch during college.
 New and upcoming bands can make a “music” page to promote their latest CDs and reach fans from around the world.
 Businesses can network to find better employees, and freelance artists can collaborate with one another.
 In short, mySpace has many advantages.

 There are many things users can do to keep themselves away from dangerous predators.
-As more are cracking down on the social networking, sites like mySpace are becoming safer, not because the program has changed, but because their users are educated.
+As more parents are cracking down on the social networking, sites like mySpace are becoming safer, not because the program has changed, but because their users are educated.
 The following tips should be used to ensure your profile is guarded from would-be abductors:

 1. Set your profile to “private.”
 This feature on mySpace only allows other users to see your first picture, username, and location—if they want to see more, you have to grant them permission by accepting them as a friend.
 This is inconvenient for users who want to network, but a good choice for you if you simply want to keep in touch with a few friends.
 Remember that your profile is private for a reason.
 You can list as much personal information on a private profile as you want, but then don’t turn around and accept people you don’t know as your friends.